Car wash subscription programs are a hot trend in convenience retail.

 I embarked on a road trip for my teen’s sporting event this past weekend.
-I decided to make a quick pitstop at a Circle K just off the highway to give their car wash a try.
-Nothing like arriving in style to a beach destination!
+I decided to make a quick pitstop at Circle K just off the highway to give their car wash a try.
+Nothing like arriving in style at a beach destination!

 The process was super convenient.
 I downloaded the Circle K Car Wash app, purchased an Unlimited Car Wash subscription, selected to start a wash, entered my license plate number, scanned the QR code on the entry kiosk and the automated attendant very nicely directed me to pull forward into the wash bay.
 In no more than 5 minutes start to finish, I exited through hurricane-force blow driers and was on my way!

 For just $19 a month, I can get 2 washes a day for a full month.
 My car has never felt so cared for.
 (Don’t tell my dad!)

 Driving back home late the next night, I decided that the sea salt didn’t need to accompany us home so I popped off the highway again and got another quick wash.
 I arrived home with a spotless car and I never had to leave the warmth of my car.

 My teen driver/co-pilot remarked that her car needed a wash.
 I quickly noted that I had an individual unlimited wash plan tied to my license plate, but if she wanted to contribute, we could upgrade to the family plan.
 She declined.
 But it’s good to know that safeguards like that are built in to keep retailers from being taken advantage of by sneaky family members.

 Subscription Car Wash Programs at Convenience Retail Grow in Popularity